-Cambodia’s Fake Orphanages Deemed ‘Modern Day Slavery’
+Cambodia’s Fake Orphanages Deemed ‘Modern-Day Slavery’

 Parents often send their children to these homes because they cannot provide food and lodging.
 Moreover, the fact that these children sometimes make money they can send home is tempting for impoverished parents.

-However, UNICEF has reported that these institutionalized children suffer lasting damage for these experiences, such as having issues “integrating themselves into society, forging relationships and, having never experienced a regular family life themselves, being responsible parents,” per Der Spiegel.
+However, UNICEF has reported that these institutionalized children suffer lasting damage from these experiences, such as having issues “integrating themselves into society, forging relationships and, having never experienced a regular family life themselves, being responsible parents,” per Der Spiegel.

 In addition, there have been reports of physical abuse, sexual abuse, and health violations at many of these homes.